benbrignell/sign-up-template/README.md

 # What software you need
 You won't need to install ruby or anything to edit these but a text editor like Coda http://panic.com/coda/ would be ideal.
 There are free ones too - happy to recommend some but Coda has a free trial.
 You can technically edit your html/css with any text editor - so even TextEdit on your Mac will be suitable for your first try.

-# What you will need to edit
+# What files you're going to edit
-You will need to edit the following files.

 * Index.html
-This is basically the page with all the content and html markup.
+This the page with all the content and html markup.
+Headings, paragraphs, links to images and layout elements all sit in here.
 Preview this by navigating to the index.html in your browser and hit refresh every time you make a change.
 Or you can use Coda's preview tool.

 * main.css
-This is the css file, if you scroll down inside the file you will see an area i made you where you can add/edit css styles.
-Currently no colour or styling has been applied.
+This is the css file.
+This is the stylesheet where you add colours, borders, sizes and control the style of your html page.
+If you scroll down inside the file you will see an area I made you where you can add/edit css styles.
+Currently no colour or styling has been applied to the template.

 There's plenty of resources around to help but always feel free to ask - even on twitter you'll get the answer.

 * Comments:
 Html